Chapel Royal, Dublin: Historical features

 This was the third chapel in the castle, and the second on this spot, since medieval times.
-Before the completion of the Chapel Royal, the Lords Lieutenant their entourage and hangers-on sometimes attended St. Werburgh's Church at the rear of the Castle to the west.
+Before the completion of the Chapel Royal, the Lords Lieutenant, their entourage and hangers-on sometimes attended St. Werburgh's Church at the rear of the Castle to the west.
 The enormous pulpit that used to dominate the Chapel Royal has now been removed to St. Werburgh's.

 Behind one of the galleries is a passage that leads to the bedrooms in the State Apartments.
 This was used by the Lord Lieutenant and his entourage when they were staying at the Castle.
 His pew (or throne) was in the centre of the right-hand gallery.
 Directly facing him was the place for the bishop.
 Lord Whitworth's arms appear directly at the Lord Lieutenant's position, a most prominent spot.

 The organ case was constructed in 1857 to house a new organ by William Telford of Dublin, which replaced an earlier instrument by William Gray of London installed in 1815.
 A new organ was built by the firm Gray and Davison in 1900 into the same case.
 Although the case was restored in 2008, the organ is no longer playable as the pipework and mechanisms have been removed.

 As each Lord Lieutenant left office, their coat of arms was carved on the gallery, and then, when space ran out, placed in a window of the chapel.
-It was noted by Irish nationalists that the last window available was taken up by the man who proved to be the last Lord Lieutenant, The 1st Viscount FitzAlan of Derwent (himself a Catholic).
+It was noted by Irish nationalists that the last window available was taken up by the man who proved to be the last Lord Lieutenant, the 1st Viscount FitzAlan of Derwent (himself a Catholic).

 Present day

-In 1943, the Chapel was consecrated by Archbishop of Dublin John Charles McQuaid as a Roman Catholic military church, and in 1944 was renamed the Church of the Most Holy Trinity.
+In 1943, the Chapel was consecrated by Archbishop of Dublin John Charles McQuaid as a Catholic military church, and in 1944 was renamed the Church of the Most Holy Trinity.
 The Stations of the Cross were carved by the monks in Glenstal Abbey and presented to the church in 1946.
 Increasing structural problems caused its closure in the early 1980s.
 The building was restored and reopened in the early 1990s, although it has not since been used for worship.
 It is occasionally used for concerts and other events.

 The Chapel was used in the television series The Tudors for scenes including the trial of Thomas More.